Soy milk vs. regular milk and skim milk. Which is the better choice?

 Regular milk has fat-soluble vitamins

-Also, you may absorb vitamins easier than plant milk such as soy milk?
-(Pereira, 2014).
-Some vitamins, for example, vitamins A, D, E, and K are stored in fat (fat-soluble vitamins).
+Also, you may absorb vitamins easier than plant milk, such as soy milk (Pereira, 2014).
+Some vitamins, for example, vitamins A, D, E, and K, are stored in fat (fat-soluble vitamins).
 And your body can absorb fat-soluble vitamins easier than other vitamins.
-Again moderation must be considered, that’s great that your body can absorb and store fat-soluble vitamins easily.
-However, this can lead to another problem.
+Again moderation must be considered.
 Can you guess what happens if you take in more fat than you need?
 You guessed it.
 You’ll put on weight.

-The taste of whole milk comes from natural flavours.
+The taste of whole milk comes from natural flavors

 Regular milk contains fewer additives compared to other forms of dairy.
 Fat-free and low-fat milk products may contain more emulsifiers and stabilizers.
-This gives that rich creamy taste which you usually get with whole milk.
-However if fat is taken consumers still demand the full flavor of regular milk.
+This gives that rich, creamy taste that you usually get with whole milk.
+However, if fat is taken out, consumers still expect the full flavor of regular whole milk.

-Also, some manufacturers make up the loss of flavour by adding sugar.
-Strange I know but if you avoid whole milk for health reasons then actually you may consume more artificial additives.
+So, some manufacturers make up the loss of flavor by adding sugar.
+Strangely if you avoid whole milk for health reasons.
+You may actually consume more additives.

-Whole milk has a rich creamy taste it also provides your body with energy.
+Whole milk has a creamy taste.
+And it also provides your body with energy

-Another benefit is that regular whole milk thicker and has a nice full flavour compared to skim soy milk.
-Yes, it’s the fat which gives you the creamy taste.
+Another benefit is that regular whole milk thicker and has a full, rich flavor compared to skim soy milk.
+Yes, it’s the fat that gives you the creamy taste.
 A creamy taste is not the only benefit to full cream milk.
 Whole milk provides the body with a valuable source of energy.
-So the traditional breakfast of cereal with milk may not be so bad after all.

-Do you like cooking then your recipes probably require regular milk.
+Do you like cooking then your recipes?
+Well, they probably require regular milk

-Whole milk you can thicken easier than other milk and it comes back to the taste.
-Butter, cream and milk just simply work well together with other ingredients when cooking or baking.
-Of course, there are rice crackers but those are so dry.
-You’ll probably feel like a big glass of milk afterwards anyway.
+Whole milk can thicken easier than plant-based milk.
+And it comes back to the taste.
+Butter, cream, and milk just simply work well together with other ingredients when cooking or baking.
+Of course, there are rice crackers, but they are so dry.
+You’ll probably feel like a big glass of milk afterward anyway.

 Disadvantages of whole milk

 Despite the numerous health benefits, there are several disadvantages associated with regular milk.
 One of them is that it contains higher levels of fat.
-This is one of the main reasons people often choose another form of milk.
-It shouldn’t come to any surprise, yes regular milk has more fat.
+This is one of the main reasons people often choose a plant-based milk.
+It shouldn’t come to any surprise, regular milk contains more fat.

 Research shows that a full cup of regular milk contains around 8 grams of fats alone.
 Half of the total amount that is present is in the form of saturated fats.
 Although there is some debate about how bad saturated fats actually are.
-However, if you’re consuming too much fat the evidence is clear that it can bring unwanted health problems.
+However, if you are consuming too much fat.
+The evidence is clear, it can bring unwanted health problems.

-Saturated fat increases the risk of heart diseases and those who drink regular milk stand a higher chance of suffering from these diseases.
+Saturated fat increases the risk of heart diseases, and those who drink regular milk stand a higher chance of suffering from these diseases.
 Also, saturated fats in regular milk lower the levels of good cholesterol.
 (Michaëlsson et al. 2014).
-Needless to say, regular milk has a higher level of calories as compared to other forms of milk.
+Needless to say, regular milk has a higher level of calories as compared to plant-based milk.

 About half of the total amount of calories in regular milk is from fat.
-Therefore, If you’re watching your weight then regular milk is probably not the best choice.
+Therefore, If you’re watching your weight, then regular whole milk is probably not the best choice.

-The other disadvantage of regular milk is that the presence of lactose which for some can cause digestive problems.
-The lactose can be hard to break down by the body.
-This can result in bloating, nausea, gas, diarrhoea, and cramping.
+The other disadvantage of regular milk is that the presence of lactose.
+This can cause digestive problems for some people.
+Lactose can be hard to break down by the body.
+This can result in bloating, nausea, gas, diarrhea, and cramping.
 (Michaëlsson et al. 2014).
 The last disadvantage is that some people are simply allergic to regular milk.

 Skim milk and regular milk has a similar amount of protein.

-Skim milk contains several nutritional advantages compared to other forms of milk.
+Skim milk contains several nutritional advantages compared to other milk.
 One of the benefits of skim milk is that it provides roughly the same amount of protein as regular milk.
 Usually, in every cup of skim milk, there are around 8.0 grams of protein.
-Protein also contains amino acids which are essential to regulate brain activities and to repair and build new cells.
+Protein also contains amino acids that are essential to regulate brain activities and to repair and build new cells.

 Does skim milk contain calcium?

 Another great reason to drink milk or skim milk is that it is a natural source of calcium.
-As you know calcium is very important for strong bones and teeth.
-This is especially true for young growing children as their bones are still developing.
+As you know, calcium is necessary for healthy teeth and bones.
+This is especially true for young, growing children as their bones are still developing.
 Most of the body tissues require calcium for normal functioning.
-A full cup of skim milk provides approximately 299 milligrams of calcium which is roughly 30% of your daily requirements.
-However your daily requirement does vary greatly depending on your age or if your male or female.
+A full cup of skim milk provides approximately 299 milligrams of calcium, which is roughly 30% of your daily requirements.
+However, your daily requirement varies greatly depending on your age or if you are male or female.

-Skim milk is fortified with vitamin A and D.
+Skim milk is fortified with vitamins A and D

-Natural whole milk contains vitamins A and D which are fat-soluble.
+Natural whole milk contains vitamins A and D. Both of these vitamins are fat-soluble.
 However, the skimming process removes the fat from skim milk.
 So skim milk does lose a lot of these vitamins.
-I can’t speak on behalf of manufactures also different countries have different regulations milk manufactures must adhere to.

-However, some manufacturers may fortify milk with vitamin A and D to compensate for the vitamins removed by skimming.
-Other manufacturers may have a product range which labels milk as enriched with vitamin A and D.
+However, some manufacturers may fortify milk with vitamin A and D, to compensate for the vitamins removed by skimming.
+Other manufacturers may have a product range that labels the milk as enriched with vitamins A and D.

-Additionally, skim milk with fortified with vitamin A may help maintain good eye and skin health.
+Additionally, skim milk with fortified with vitamin A, helps maintain eye and skin health.

 Disadvantages of skim milk

-Of course, if you just replace fat with sugar it may just lead to other problems such as hypoglycemia.
-Also having a little fat in your diet may normalize your blood sugar.
-Therefore, to replaced a diet balanced in healthy fat with one that is low in fat and higher in sugar may not be the best option.
+Of course, if you just replace fat with sugar.
+It may lead to other problems such as hypoglycemia.
+Also, having a little fat in your diet may normalize your blood sugar.
+Therefore, replacing a diet balanced in healthy fat with one that is low in fat and higher in sugar may not be the best option.

 Comparison of soy, regular, and skim milk

 The three types of milk have significant similarities and differences.
 One of the main similarities is the nutrient make up of the three kinds of milk.
-All three contain a healthy source of protein and nutrients.
-However soy milk and skim milk may have added vitamins as a replacement of the natural vitamins found in whole milk.
-However there is debate whether or not these vitamins are as easily absorbed in your body.
+All three are considered to be a valuable source of protein and nutrients.
+However, soy milk and skim milk may have added vitamins as a replacement for the natural vitamins found in whole milk.
+However, there is debate about whether or not these vitamins are as easily absorbed in your body.

-The main difference, is that soy milk of plant-based while regular milk and skim milk is an animal product.
+The main difference is that soy milk is plant-based.
+While regular milk and skim milk is an animal product.
 So many vegetarians may opt for soy milk as an alternative to regular milk.

 The number of calories present in the three types of milk can vary greatly.
-Unsweetened soy milk has around 100 calories which can jump the 150 calories if the milk has been sweetened.
-Regular milk has around 150 calories, and skim milk has approximately 85 calories.
+Unsweetened soy milk has around 100 calories that can jump to 150 calories if the soy milk has been sweetened.
+Regular milk has about 150 calories, and skim milk has approximately 85 calories.
 All the three types of milk provide calcium, potassium, and sodium though in varying quantities.

-However, you can choose the type of milk to drink depending on your needs.
-For example, If you’re vegetarian you will want to drink plant-based milk.
-If you’re watching your calories you may want to avoid sweetened soy milk or whole milk.
+If you’re watching your calories, you may want to avoid sweetened soy milk or whole milk.
 The three types of milk contain different amounts of proteins, fats, calcium, carbohydrates, and vitamins.
 Contrastingly, they also have side effects depending on their composition and the level of saturated fats or estrogen they contain.
 Please keep in mind that I do not have any medical training.
 Please consult with your GP or a nutritionist for advice on your dietary requirements.
 So which milk do you prefer and why?
 You’re welcome to leave a comment below.